 Garment Care Guide

+Take care of your cashmere and she’ll take care of you.
 Cashmere falls into the ominous hand wash only category.
 We recommend a cold hand wash with a mild wool wash detergent, but it can also be dry cleaned.

 Then fold up in your hej hej linen garment bag for safe keeping.
 If you don’t want to hang mothballs in your wardrobe a natural alternative is hanging rosemary.

 All cashmere, no matter how good the quality, is prone to pilling.
 The pilling is a natural characteristic of the long fibres and can be easily removed by hand or using a cashmere comb, electric depiller or a sweater stone.
 Avoid depilling precious cashmere pieces too often as this may result in holes.